krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_01_Deploy_Basic_Configs.md

 * We are using the `ansible-playbook` program to execute the playbook
 * The `-i` flag maps to the inventory file to used when running this playbook - in our case, that's `inventory`
 * `snmp-config-01.yml` is the playbook we are executing
-* The `-u` flag maps to the username needed to login to the network devices
+* The `-u` flag maps to the username needed to log in to the network devices
-* The `-k` flag states to prompt for the password ("ntc123") needed to login to the network devices
+* The `-k` flag states to prompt for the password ("ntc123") needed to log in to the network devices

 Upon executing the playbook: